Heartstone is now available to rent or buy.

 At what age does the freedom and innocence of childhood become consumed by the mists of adolescence?
-The answer, of course, differs for every person, the journey to adulthood one of personal self-discovery.
-It’s a jarring and uncomfortable dawn, bringing with it the realities of adult life, sex, and relationships.
-Creating a transition that is often both painful and joyous in equal measure as we navigate a new world of possibilities.
-Of course, these themes have been central to the coming of age genre for many years.
-While equally finding a voice in LGBTQ filmmaking via the ‘coming out’ drama.
-However, few films have captured the complexity and ferociousness of the emotions and feelings attached to this journey, like Heartstone (Hjartasteinn).
-The debut feature film from Icelandic director Guðmundur Arnar Guðmundsson.
+The answer, of course, differs for every person; the journey to adulthood, a voyage of personal self-discovery.
+However, no matter the age, it can be jarring and uncomfortable as the reality of adult life, sex, and relationships take hold.
+Of course, these themes have long been central to the coming-of-age genre while equally finding a voice in LGBTQ coming-out dramas.
+However, few films capture the complexity and ferociousness of the emotions and feelings attached to this journey, like Heartstone (Hjartasteinn).

-In a small Icelandic fishing village, Thor (Baldur Einarsson) and Kristján (Blær Hinriksson) spend their days together.
-Their shared childhood slowly ending as teenage life takes hold in the beauty and isolation of a coastal community where everyone knows each other’s business.
-Both boys finding brief moments of escape within the mountains, fields, junkyards and pools of the town.
-The visual beauty of the rugged cliffs and mountains morphing into a claustrophobic nightmare for teens attempting to find their independence and identity.
-Something Thor finds even more challenging as his physical development sits in the shadow of Kristján’s burgeoning manliness.
-Thor’s older sisters delighting in taunts and jokes at his lack of development while questioning his close relationship with Kristján.
+In a small Icelandic fishing village, Thor (Baldur Einarsson) and Kristján (Blær Hinriksson) spend their days playing together.
+However, their shared childhood journey is slowly reaching its end as teenage feelings take hold in an isolated coastal community where everyone knows each other’s business.
+Here, both boys find brief moments of escape within the small town’s mountains, fields, junkyards, and pools.
+But the visual beauty of the rugged cliffs and peaks is also a claustrophobic nightmare for teenagers attempting to find their independence and identity.
+Thor finds this even more challenging as his physical development sits in the shadow of Kristján’s burgeoning manliness.
+Here Thor’s older sisters delight in taunts and jokes at his lack of growth while at the same time questioning his close friendship with Kristján.

-Free from the constraints of school during long summer days without end.
-Both Thor and Kristján engage in clumsy yet tender attempts to ignite a romance with two local girls.
-Their insecurities kept at bay by their protection of each other in a community of strong tradition and unspoken truths.
-Both boys find themselves questioning their relationship, as Thor falls for one of the girls, while Kristján hides his true feelings.
-Their ability to communicate emotions caught in a community constructed trap of conformity.
-One where men shield their feelings while women care for their families.
-However, as summer turns to autumn, then winter and childhood vanishes into the mists of adolescence.
-Thor and Kristján’s friendship slowly changes as both boys tentatively take their first steps into adult life.
+As the constraints of school vanish during Iceland’s long summer days, both Thor and Kristján engage in a series of clumsy attempts at romance with two local girls.
+Here their insecurities are kept at bay by their protection of each other as they question everything around them.
+But as Thor falls for one of the girls, Kristján hides his true feelings in fear of isolation.
+However, as summer turns to autumn, then winter, the last faint glows of childhood vanish as Thor and Kristján tentatively take their first steps into adult life.

-Guðmundur Arnar Guðmundsson takes inspiration from Roy Andersson’s 1970 drama A Swedish Love Story.
-In dovetailing teenage life with themes of community, family, conflict, and isolation.
-From the town bullies who haunt the local cafe where young people meet to the family dynamics that impact a sense of personal security and wellbeing.
-Allowing Heartstone to capture the reality of the emotions, fears, and joys of early adolescence.
-While never dismissing the turbulence and conflict of change.
-As the body begins to demand attention while the mind remains caught in a void between childhood innocence and adult responsibility.
-Both battling for attention in a sea of hormones that take both boys from excitement to fear in a heartbeat.
+Guðmundur Arnar Guðmundsson’s film takes clear inspiration from Roy Andersson’s A Swedish Love Story (1970).
+Guðmundsson weaves the brutal realities of early teenage life with themes of community, family, conflict, and isolation.
+Here the town bullies haunt the local cafe where young people meet, and families ignore the changes around them.
+Just like A Swedish Love Story, Heartstone captures the reality of the emotions, fears, and joys of early adolescence while never dismissing the turbulence and conflict of change.
+Here the bodies of our two young men demand attention.
+At the same time, their minds remain caught in the void between childhood innocence and adult responsibility in an ocean of hormonal excitement and fear.

-It is on top of this complex and rich exploration of early adolescence that Heartstone layers the differing experience of emerging sexuality.
-Carefully and slowly enabling both Thor and Kristján time within the narrative to explore their emotional connection.
-The sublime performances of both Baldur Einarsson and Blær Hinriksson wrapping us in a realism rarely achieved in the genre.
-As both characters slowly emerge from the chrysalis of boyhood into adolescence.
-One finding their wings while the other struggles to take flight under a cloud of confusion and shame.
-Reflecting the urgency and excitement of early sexual exploration but placing this within a cage of community oppression and tradition.
-Ultimately exploring similar themes to those found within both Gods Own Country and Show Me Love.
-Where the role of community and place directly affect the ability of young people to grow and develop.
+However, it is on top of this complex and rich exploration of early adolescence that Heartstone beautifully explores the differing experiences of both boys emerging sexuality.
+Here the sublime performances of both Baldur Einarsson and Blær Hinriksson wrap us in a realism rarely captured in either the coming-of-age genre or the coming-out drama.
+Here the slow emergence from the chrysalis of boyhood for both boys is exquisite in its detail—the first finding his wings while the other struggles to take flight under a cloud of confusion and shame.
+Guðmundsson’ movie reflects the urgency and excitement of early sexual exploration in a caged community, the role of the community directly affecting the ability of both boys to grow and develop.